madebygarzon/pip-dev/README.md

 - Follow the repository's folder structure and naming conventions.
 - Always document your code and updates in the respective `README.md` and `CHANGELOG.md`.
 - Ensure your code is thoroughly tested before pushing changes.

+## Projects

+Below is a summary of the projects currently included in this repository:

+### GradePotential
+Website built on the Unbounce platform to provide personalized tutoring services.
+It includes custom JavaScript for dynamic content replacement and modal interactions.

+### LearnAcue
+WordPress site that integrates a custom **Report Extended** script to generate detailed WooCommerce order reports for administrators.

+### dinamycContent
+Sample page demonstrating geolocation-based dynamic contact numbers using vanilla HTML, CSS, and JavaScript.

+### export-wp-job-openings
+Standalone WordPress plugin that exports applicants from the WP Job Openings plugin without modifying the original codebase.

+### paymoAPI
+Reserved folder for future integrations with the Paymo API.